 Wildfires and homeowners insurance: what’s covered?

-Home fire insurance isn’t a specific policy you buy like it is with flood insurance.
-Most homeowners insurance policies include fire damage coverage.
-Homeowners insurance typically covers the following in a fire:
+Home fire insurance isn’t a specific policy you buy like flood insurance or earthquake insurance.
+Most homeowners insurance policies include fire damage coverage, also called hazard insurance.
+The hazard insurance portion of your policy typically covers the following in a fire:

 - Damage to your home and belongings